hetu-script/site-www/docs/en-US/syntax/index.md

 }
 ```

-### while
+### While

-- while statement's condition is optional.
+- 'while' statement's condition is optional.
 If the condition is omitted, then it's equal to 'while (true)'.
-- while statement's body could be a single statement without brackets.
+- 'while' statement's body could be a single statement without brackets.

 ```dart
 while (condition) {